a3r0id/Tako/README.md

 > Also featuring analytics of your actions such as likes, requests and retweets.

+# How Tako Works

+> Tako is built around [Tweepy](https://www.tweepy.org/) and is presented with a clean, browser-based & user-friendly UI.

+> Tako uses a local websocket server/client to pass data to and from the backend.

 ## Known Issues:

 > Darkmode is disabled until I can make the time to fix it.